What is a passkey?

 Companies that use passkeys

-For the technology to be usable, however, websites have to offer passkey support.
+Similarly, Microsoft has included passkeys on its Windows operating system through the Windows Hello program that allows users to log in with a pin and biometric authentication.
 Passwordless logins will undoubtedly be the way forward, but as with any new technology, the pace of implementation will vary.

 FIDO keeps an up-to-date list of companies using its technology.
 Here are some of the major players that have adopted passkey tech so far: